 Subtitled 75 of the Best Hiking, Camping, and Paddling Trips, this book wasn’t around when my kids were little, but I wish it was.
 It’s the details that make it special — you can plan ahead and find trails, swimming holes, and adventures perfect for your family.
 Each entry includes information about restrooms, safety, parking, etc., plus tips for maximizing your fun as you explore New England.

-This summer, I’ll be focusing on outdoor adventures in my home state of Vermont, and I can’t wait to share them with you.
-In the meantime, check out these awesome Vermont books, and make please make plans to visit out the Green Mountain State sometime soon!
+I’m sticking closer to home this year – I’ll be focusing on outdoor adventures in my home state of Vermont, and I can’t wait to share them with you.
+In the meantime, check out these awesome Vermont books, and please make plans to visit out the Green Mountain State sometime soon!

 Want to read more about visiting Vermont and the Green Mountains?
 Read these: